Resources

 College for Kids – Penn State Behrend

 Penn State – College for Kids is a summer enrichment program that offers a diverse selection of one-week, age-appropriate classes for Children and teenagers from 6 through 14 years of age.
-The program offers classes Monday through Friday from 9:00a – 12:00p, and from 1:00p-4:00p., or all-day from 9:00a-4:00p with optional morning and afternoon care available. *College for kids is not special needs specific*
+The program offers classes Monday through Friday from 9:00a – 12:00p, and from 1:00p-4:00p., or all-day from 9:00a-4:00p.
+2025 Classes begin June 9th for the following 6 weeks.
+Classes will not be in session the week of July 4th. *College for kids is not special needs specific*

 Phone: (814) 898-6871